4 Simple Phrases to Halt Anxious Thoughts

-Anxiety, and the worried thoughts that anxiety creates, are something we all experience, especially under profoundly stressful and challenging circumstances like now.
+Anxiety is something we all experience, especially under profoundly stressful and challenging circumstances like now.
 But there’s much we can do to reduce anxiety, which feels so terrible both physically and mentally.

 In the long-term, we can learn to process overwhelming core emotions and conflicts, the experiences that lead to heightened anxiety, so that over time we grow calmer and more confident.